-Basically, build a board of Totems and other minions like Diligent Notetakers, Lady Vashj, and Lackeys, buff them up with things like Flametongue Totem and Storm's Wrath, duplicate your buffed up Totems with Splitting Axe and Totemic Reflection, and go face.
+Basically, build a board of Totems and other minions like Sludge Slurper, Lackeys, and Surging Tempest, buff them up with things like Grand Totem Eys'or and Storm's Wrath, duplicate your buffed up Totems with Splitting Axe and Totemic Reflection, and go face.

-That's all there really is to it - of course it's worth trading you're in danger of ultra-aggression or getting a Taunt out of the way, but you should be trying to save most of your damage for face a lot of the time.
-Totem Goliath and Runic Carvings both make this deck far better in the late game, so make sure you give it a shot with these new Epics.
-Vectus is another option for longevity, as he'll duplicate either Totem Goliath or Lady Vashj's Deathrattles.
+That's all there really is to it - of course it's worth trading you're in danger of ultra-aggression or getting a Taunt out of the way, but you should be trying to save most of your damage for the face a lot of the time.
+Totem Goliath makes this deck far better in the late game, but if you’re struggling with longevity you can always add another one along with a copy of Runic Carvings.

 - 1. Best Budget Decks - Hearthstone: Best Budget Decks for Ashes of Outland